Earned value management: Making earned value schedule metrics concordant with the CPM schedule

-Advanced implementations (integrating cost, schedule and technical performance)
+Advanced implementations

-In addition to managing technical and schedule performance, large and complex projects require that cost performance be monitored and reviewed at regular intervals.
-To measure cost performance, planned value (or BCWS - Budgeted Cost of Work Scheduled) and earned value (or BCWP - Budgeted Cost of Work Performed) must be in units of currency (the same units that actual costs are measured).
+In addition to managing technical and schedule performance, large and complex projects require cost performance to be monitored and reviewed at regular intervals.
+To measure cost performance, planned value (BCWS) and earned value (BCWP) must be in the same currency units as actual costs.

 In large implementations, the planned value curve is commonly called a Performance Measurement Baseline (PMB) and may be arranged in control accounts, summary-level planning packages, planning packages and work packages.

 In large projects, establishing control accounts is the primary method of delegating responsibility and authority to various parts of the performing organization.
 Control accounts are cells of a responsibility assignment (RACI) matrix, which is the intersection of the project WBS and the organizational breakdown structure (OBS).
 Control accounts are assigned to Control Account Managers (CAMs).

 Large projects require more elaborate processes for controlling baseline revisions, more thorough integration with subcontractor EVM systems, and more elaborate management of procured materials.

 In the United States, the primary standard for full-featured EVM systems is the ANSI/EIA-748A standard, published in May 1998 and reaffirmed in August 2002.
 The standard defines 32 criteria for full-featured EVM system compliance.
 As of the year 2007, a draft of ANSI/EIA-748B, a revision to the original is available from ANSI.
 Other countries have established similar standards.

 In addition to using BCWS and BCWP, implementations often use the term actual cost of work performed (ACWP) instead of AC.
 Additional acronyms and formulas include: